ys2843/speech-recognition-camera-app/README.md

 This project is implemented object-oriented and there are four classes in it.
 Speech recognition, video processing, filter object and GUI are implemented separately as a class.
 Because the loop of speech recognition and the main loop of Tkinter need to run at the same time, threading is used to achieve it.

 ## Getting Started
-To run the app, first install all packages by enter `pip install requirement.txt`.
+To run the app, first install all packages by enter `pip install requirements.txt`.

 Then go to root directiory and type ```python GUI.py```